The canadian space strategy

 Space-faring nations must have access to five basic capabilities:

-This section defines the essential building blocks the Canadian Space Agency will nurture to ensure Canada is able to meet its target results as identified in each of the four core thrusts of the Canadian Space Strategy.
-By using sound, reliable performance indicators to measure the status of these building blocks on an ongoing basis, the Canadian Space Agency will ensure that we reach our goals and produce the results that Canada needs from its national space program.
+This section defines the essential building blocks the CSA will nurture to ensure Canada is able to meet its target results as identified in each of the four core thrusts of the Canadian Space Strategy.
+By using sound, reliable performance indicators to measure the status of these building blocks on an ongoing basis, the CSA will ensure that we reach our goals and produce the results that Canada needs from its national space program.
 Fully accountable to Canadians, the CSA will report on these indicators, and provide clear and readily available performance information in its annual reporting to Parliament.

 Fundamental and applied sciences fuel the advancement of new technologies, which are, in turn, the engine of innovation and evolution.
 They also help governments of all levels develop balanced policies in areas as diverse as agriculture, air quality and health care.
 Canada must possess the critical mass of intellectual capital to create and use knowledge.
 The increasing importance of space in our day-to-day lives makes it imperative for our country to have a strong space science community, capable of generating knowledge within our own borders, and able to share and exchange knowledge with our international partners.

 The CSA recognizes that our space science capacity must reside in Canadian universities and, where needed, in government departments and industry.
-The Canadian Space Agency will work with national granting councils and other funding partners to:
+The CSA will work with national granting councils and other funding partners to:

 To many, space is synonymous with technology.
 As one of the most technologyintensive sectors, space is often hailed as the hallmark of technologically advanced nations.
 If Canada is to continue to use space to fulfill our national priorities, we must ensure that the necessary expertise resides within our own borders.
 While this does not mean complete domestic autonomy, Canada must have its own core technology base to meet our unique requirements, as well as the skills and capabilities that will make us an appealing partner for other countries.

 Hence, Canada will remain selective in the technologies it selects.
-The Canadian Space Agency will work with its partners to ensure that Canada has a competent, relevant technology base of:
+The CSA will work with its partners to ensure that Canada has a competent, relevant technology base of:

-Canada’s technology base must be dynamic to evolve with the changing nature of our national needs and objectives in space as influenced by national and international environments.
-Accordingly, the Canadian Space Agency will maintain an appropriate balance of advanced and applied research and development activities.
-The Agency’s advanced research and development will create new technologies by expanding our knowledge, and developing innovative concepts and products.
-Through applied research and development, the Canadian Space Agency will improve existing technologies, and reduce the risk associated with their use or the cost of their production.
+Canada's technology base must be dynamic to evolve with the changing nature of our national needs and objectives in space as influenced by national and international environments.
+Accordingly, the CSA will maintain an appropriate balance of advanced and applied research and development activities.
+The Agency's advanced research and development will create new technologies by expanding our knowledge, and developing innovative concepts and products.
+Through applied research and development, the CSA will improve existing technologies, and reduce the risk associated with their use or the cost of their production.

 While most of our national technology base will reside and be developed in industry, some areas of expertise will be maintained in universities and government organizations.
 The Agency must, for instance have an in-depth understanding of technological advances in order to provide judicious stewardship for our national space program.
 The CSA must also further the few technologies that are more efficiently developed in government labs and transfer this knowledge and capacity to industry whenever appropriate.

 In order for Canada to pursue its space program to the fullest, we must preserve our ability to assemble, integrate and test the space systems of our choice.
 Canada must also have the ability to operate the critical components of its ground and space-based infrastructure.
 This requires adequate test, integration, and operation infrastructures.
-The Canadian Space Agency will encourage private-public partnerships to maximize the efficient utilisation of facilities and equipment based in Canada.
-We will also open those to our international partners, provided Canadian interests and requirements are protected.
+The CSA will encourage private-public partnerships to maximize the efficient utilisation of facilities and equipment based in Canada.
+We will also open those to our international partners, provided Canadian interests and requirements are rotected.

-The Canadian Space Agency will continue to foster the growth of a viable, vibrant space industry in Canada.
+The CSA will continue to foster the growth of a viable, vibrant space industry in Canada.
 The Agency will promote our national space industry as the primary custodian and developer of our space technology base, including our capability to design, build and where and when appropriate, operate space and ground-based assets.

 National and international partnerships, the foundation of the Canadian Space Program, are absolutely vital to the implementation of the Canadian Space Strategy, and allow all parties to pool efforts and resources to achieve common ambitions in the most productive manner.

-Cooperation between scientists in government and academia; coordination between industry and the Canadian Space Agency to establish the most relevant technology base; and the alignment between research and development, hardware manufacturers and service providers are among the many partnerships that must exist in Canada to ensure that we continue to have a dynamic national space program.
-For the majority of its initiatives, the Canadian Space Agency expects its stakeholders and partners to ramp up their support and resource investments as we collectively move up the maturity path towards actual provision of goods or services.
+Cooperation between scientists in government and academia; coordination between industry and the CSA to establish the most relevant technology base; and the alignment between research and development, hardware manufacturers and service providers are among the many partnerships that must exist in Canada to ensure that we continue to have a dynamic national space program.
+For the majority of its initiatives, the CSA expects its stakeholders and partners to ramp up their support and resource investments as we collectively move up the maturity path towards actual provision of goods or services.

-Given the potential of space to provide applications directly related to the public good, one of the Canadian Space Agency’s most important objectives is to accelerate the pace and depth at which Government of Canada departments and agencies use space to help them fulfill their mandates.
-The Canadian Space Agency will also work with other government departments to assist them in addressing the needs of provincial, territorial and municipal institutions.
+Given the potential of space to provide applications directly related to the public good, one of the CSA's most important objectives is to accelerate the pace and depth at which Government of Canada departments and agencies use space to help them fulfill their mandates.
+The CSA will also work with other government departments to assist them in addressing the needs of provincial, territorial and municipal institutions.
 Meeting this objective requires a firm commitment from concerned departments and agencies, as well as the mobilization of human and financial resources that go beyond those provided by the CSA.
-To this end, the Canadian Space Agency will:
+To this end, the CSA will:

 These approaches to national partnerships will make certain that space services are relevant and sustainable, and will help further develop a viable, competitive commercial space market in Canada.